gomorpheus/morpheus-apidoc/source/includes/_security_group_rules.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A name for the rule source      | null | CIDR representing the source IP(s) which should receive access portRange | null | Either a single value (i.e. 55) or a port range (i.e. 1-65535) for which to open access to the source.
+name      | null | A name for the rule policy      | null | Either accept or deny.
+The default is accept. sourceType      | null | Either cidr, group, tier, instance.
+The default is cidr. source      | null | CIDR representing the source IP(s) which should receive access.
+Required for sourceType=cidr. sourceGroup.id      | null | The source Security Group ID.
+Required for sourceType=group. sourceTier.id      | null | The source Tier ID.
+Required for soureType=tier. portRange | null | Either a single value (i.e. 55) or a port range (i.e. 1-65535) for which to open access to the source.
 Required if customRule is true, otherwise, ignored. protocol | null | Either tcp, udp, icmp.
-Required if customRule is true, otherwise, ignored. customRule | null | Either true or false.
-Specifies if this rule a custom rule (where source, portRange, and protocol are all required) or if it is tied to an Instance Type. instanceTypeId | null | The id of an Instance Type.
+Required if customRule is true, otherwise, ignored. destinationType      | null | Either cidr, group, tier, instance.
+The default is cidr. destination      | null | CIDR representing the destination IP(s) which should receive access.
+Required for destinationType=cidr. destinationGroup.id      | null | The destination Security Group ID.
+Required for destinationType=group. destinationTier.id      | null | The destination Tier ID.
+Required for destinationType=tier. customRule | true | Either true or false.
+Specifies if this rule a custom rule (where destination, portRange, and protocol are all required) or if it is tied to an Instance Type. instanceTypeId | null | The id of an Instance Type.
 If specified, the source CIDR will have access to all ports exposed by the particular instance in the cloud, app, or instance.
-Required if customRule is false, otherwise, ignored.
+Required if customRule is false, otherwise ignored.

 ## Updating a Security Group Rule